 César E. Chávez and Dolores Huerta Education Award Program

 The César E. Chávez Memorial Education Awards Program provides recognition for students and their teachers who demonstrate an understanding of the vision and guiding principles by which César E. Chávez lived his life.
 The Awards Program honors the memory of this great man and ensures that the spirit of his work continues in the classrooms of California. ¡Si se puede!
 Click here to view the César E. Chávez Memorial Education Awards page.

-The scholarship program will support self-identified LGBTQ members enrolled in a teacher/counseling credential or graduate program who are pursuing a career in public education and who understand the importance of LGBTQ educators as role models in our public schools.
-Click here for more information and to apply.
+The scholarship program will support self-identified LGBTQ+ members enrolled in a teacher/counseling credential or graduate program who are pursuing a career in public education and who understand the importance of LGBTQ+ educators as role models in our public schools.
+Application and information can be found here.

 Transgender on Campus

 As part of a series on transgender students in the Chronicle of Higher Education, multimedia producer Julia Schmalz interviewed more than a dozen students to find out what keeps them from thriving in college.
 Read the reports, Diversity in Academe: Transgender on Campus